Jbleezy/BO2-Reimagined/README.md

 * Acid Trap: decreased player damage from 75% of max health to 50% of max health
 * Acid Trap: increased time between player damage from 1 second to 1.5 seconds
 * Tower Trap: kills on any round in 1 shot
-* Tower Trap (upgraded): kills on any round in 1 shot
+* Tower Trap (upgraded): kills on any round in 1-2 shots
 * Tower Trap (upgraded): stays upgraded until the end of the round
 * Players no longer respawn in the Acid Trap
 * Zombies spawn in the Docks zone when in the Docks Gates zone